ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 Migrations store execution metadata in the `ibexa_migrations` database table.
-This allows incremental upgrades: the `ibexa:migration:migrate` command ignores files that it had previously executed.
+This allows incremental upgrades: the `ibexa:migrations:migrate` command ignores files that it had previously executed.

 ## Available migrations